canitez01/shapley_decomposition/README.md

     | **...** | ... | ... |
     | **xn** | xn_value | xn_value |

-  * If an array or a list format is preferred, note that module will convert it to a pandas dataframe format and expects y and xs in the following order:
+  * If an array is preferred, note that module will convert it to a pandas dataframe format and expects y and xs in the following order:
     ```
     [[y_value,y_value],
       [x1_value,x1_value],